 Your best chance of having a successful natural childbirth of twins is if both babies are head-down.
 If both of your babies are vertex and there are no other complications, you have a good chance of being able to deliver them vaginally.

 Many of the studies you’ll find on vaginal delivery of twins relate to the lower twin being vertex and the other having a breech presentation.
-Doctors are learning that a ceserean section is not always necessary just because one twin is breech (4).
+Doctors are learning that a cesarean section is not always necessary just because one twin is breech (4).
 A mother may deliver the first baby vaginally and then the caregiver may attempt to turn the second baby to deliver head-down.
-Sometimes a vaginal delivery in a breech position is an option, or it may be necessary to deliver the second baby by ceserean delivery.
+Sometimes a vaginal delivery in a breech position is an option, or it may be necessary to deliver the second baby by cesarean delivery.

 If both babies are breech, or a mix of breech and other nontraditional presentation, most caregivers will recommend a scheduled cesarean section.
 We always encourage moms to do their own research and to talk with a trusted provider about what their best options are and why.
 Breech positions may not absolutely rule out vaginal delivery, but you should understand that there’s a good chance that in this particular case, a cesarean section may be the safest way to deliver your babies.